All blog posts related to scales (weighing instruments).

 This article describes how you can capture the weight from a weighing instrument with differentiated digits using 232key Plus.

 When looking at the display of an approved class I or class II weighing instrument, you might notice that one or more digits are visually differentiated from the others:

-This is supposed to remind the user that on these instruments, the actual scale interval (d) is not the same as the verification scale interval (e).
+This is also called an “auxiliary indicating device” and is supposed to remind the user that on these instruments, the actual scale interval (d) is not the same as the verification scale interval (e).
 For the scale shown above, e is 0.1 g and d is 0.01 g.
 Since e is used to determine the maximum permissible error, we can consider the differentiated digit(s) to be less accurate (but that’s not the topic of this article).

 How to use 232key to capture differentiated digits

 Some scales do not only visually differentiate the last digit(s), they also use a separator when transmitting them to a PC (or a printer).
 Instead of receiving a string like “250.01”, the software running on the PC would receive something like “250.0/1” or “250.0”.